ameeracle/3rdEye/README.md

 # How To Use ..?
-* + Dir : ِADD YOUR FOLDER TARGET TO MONITORING .
+* +Dir : ِADD YOUR FOLDER TARGET TO MONITORING .
 * CHECK "All exts" TO MONITORING ALL EXTINTIONS OR CUSTOMIZE THAT BY ADD EXTS IN
 * TEXT BOX :
 js exe dll (space between extintions).